 How Valuable Is AI Search for Local Businesses?

-AI search is becoming a valuable channel for local businesses as the total share of AI searches as compared to traditional search engines grows and more people turn to AI chatbots for local answers.
+AI search is an essential channel for local businesses as the share of AI searches grows relative to search engines, and people turn to AI chatbots for local answers.

-Tools like Perplexity and ChatGPT now have search queries available that compete directly with Google and Bing to provide users access to products and services available over the internet.
+Tools like Perplexity and ChatGPT now offer search queries that compete directly with Google and Bing, providing users with access to products and services online.

-Even in the case of chatbot queries, getting a citation or brand mention on these platforms can still be a valuable source of local visibility.
+Even for chatbot queries, getting a citation or brand mention on these platforms can still be a valuable source of local visibility.

 Key Differences: Local SEO vs. GEO